jajetloh/minilp-wasm/README.md

 This is repository wraps the [minilp](https://crates.io/crates/minilp) crate for Rust, allow for compilation to WebAssembly, for use in web browsers.

-An example application calling the compiled WebAssembly module can be found in ``minilp-wasm-test``.
+An example Angular application calling the compiled WebAssembly module can be found in ``minilp-wasm-test``.
+If you have Angular installed, the application can be run with ``ng serve``.

 # How to use in your front-end project